 - Your spouse’s Certificate of Employment and Certificate of Tax Payment

-If unemployed and residing in Japan
+If unemployed and living in Japan

 - A letter of guarantee from your spouse’s guarantor residing in Japan